mandyedi/coding-challenge-engine/README.md

 // Input parameter is the time point's name Context->AddTimePoint( "User Defined" );
 ```
-After every test evaluation there is a time table with the time point names and the absolute and relative time points.
+After every test case evaluation there is a time table with the time point names and the absolute and relative time points.
 ```
                          Absolute Time    Relative Time Start                          0.000 s          0.000 s